-The Walkit website provides walking directions and a map showing the quickest walking routes around Cambridge.
-The website also tells you the carbon emissions you will save and the number of calories you will burn
+- Walkit shows the quickest walking routes around Cambridge, and calculates the carbon emissions you will save and the number of calories you will burn

 There are a number of national schemes of note that might interest you too:

-Find out about National Bike Week and see how you can get involved.
+- Find out about National Bike Week and see how you can get involved

-The Walking for Health walk finder offers local health walks which take 30 to 40 minutes, are buggy-friendly, and are for all abilities.
+- The Walking for Health walk finder offers local health walks which take 30 to 40 minutes, are buggy-friendly, and are for all abilities